Laser (dinghy): ILCA 7 (Laser)

-The Laser Standard, or ILCA 7, is the original Laser rig.
-It has been sailed as the Olympic men's singlehanded dinghy since the 1996 Atlanta Olympics.The Standard Laser uses a Portsmouth Yardstick of 1101for racing involving other classes.
+The ILCA 7, or Laser, is the original ILCA rig.
+It has been sailed as the Olympic men's singlehanded dinghy since the 1996 Atlanta Olympics.
+The ILCA 7 uses a Portsmouth Yardstick of 1101for racing involving other classes.
 US Sailing sets its North American yardstick at DPN = 91.1.

-Laser Radial
+ILCA 6 (Laser Radial)

-In Europe the smaller Laser Radial, or ILCA 6, has surpassed the original Laser Standard sail in popularity and replaced the Europe Dinghy as the Women's Singlehanded Dinghy for the 2008 Olympics.
-The Radial uses the same hull and fittings as the Laser Standard, but has a smaller sail (5.8 m^{2}) than the Standard with a different cut, and has a shorter lower mast section.
+In Europe the smaller ILCA 6, or Laser Radial, has surpassed the original Laser Standard sail in popularity and replaced the Europe Dinghy as the Women's Singlehanded Dinghy for the 2008 Olympics.
+The ILCA 6 uses the same hull and fittings as the ILCA 7, but has a smaller sail (5.8 m^{2}) than the ILCA 7 with a different cut, and has a shorter lower mast section.
 Optimal weight for this rig is 121 to 159 lb.
-The Laser Radial rig has a UK Portsmouth Yardstick number of 1150.
+The ILCA 6 rig has a UK Portsmouth Yardstick number of 1150.
 Its DPN is 96.7.

-Laser 4.7
+ILCA 4 (Laser 4.7)

-A smaller sail plan for the Laser, the Laser 4.7 or ILCA 4, was developed about a decade after the Laser Radial.
-The sail area was reduced by 35% from the Standard (from 7 to 4.7 m2) with a shorter, pre-bent bottom mast section, allowing even lighter sailors to sail it.
-The same formula as the Radial is kept.
-The hull is the same as the Standard and Radial.
-The optimal weight for this rig is 110–145 lb, thus becoming an ideal boat for young sailors moving from the Optimist/RS Tera who are still too light for a normal Laser.
-The Laser 4.7 rig has a UK Portsmouth Yardstick number of 1210.
+A smaller sail plan for the Laser, the ILCA 4, or Laser 4.7, was developed about a decade after the ILCA 6.
+The sail area was reduced by 35% from the ILCA 7 (from 7 to 4.7 m2) with a shorter, pre-bent bottom mast section, depowering the sail, making the boat sail more like the original ILCA 7, and allowing even lighter sailors to sail the boat.
+The ILCA Formula is kept.
+The hull is the same as the ILCA 7 and ILCA 6.
+The optimal weight for this rig is 110–145 lb, thus becoming an ideal boat for young sailors moving from the Optimist/RS Tera who are still too light for a normal ILCA.
+The ILCA 4 rig has a UK Portsmouth Yardstick number of 1210.
 Its DPN is 95.4.

 Operational history

-The Laser is raced worldwide from club levels to international and Olympic competitions.
+The ILCA is raced worldwide from club levels to international and Olympic competitions.

-Laser world championships are held in all three rigs and across junior, open, and masters age groups.
-In total in 2019, the Laser class association awarded 11 world championships.
+ILCA world championships are held in all three rigs and across junior, open, and masters age groups.
+In total in 2019, ILCA awarded 11 world championships.
 Places for world championships are limited due to high demand and are allotted to countries on the basis of the number of paid association members in each country.

-In the Olympics, men race in Laser Standards and women race in Laser Radials.
+In the Olympics, men race in ILCA 7s and women race in ILCA 6s.